OsomePteLtd/principles/src/backend.md

    "rawData" JSONB NOT NULL
    ```

+   The table name should be equal to the original table name (for example, `companies`, not `coCompanies`).

+   `id` should be equal to the original entity ID.

+   `createdAt` and `updatedAt` timestamps should be own.

    `rawData` should contain serialized original data (with a type from SDK, for example `Company`).

    The column name should be `rawData` when it is a copy of the original entity.